 Married with four children, Polly lives with her family in Somerset.
 She has recently been appointed Head of Music at Chard School and teaches private instrumental lessons in her music studio at home.
 Polly is a qualified Music Therapist and works in special education and mental health.
 Polly Orr-Ewing Music Therapy.
 Polly performs regularly with the Taunton Sinfonietta and also gives chamber music recitals in her music barn - Kilima Farm Music.

 After completing a degree in music at Manchester University Polly spent many years living and working in Spain where she was involved in the founding of three music schools in villages where music education was scarce.
-During this time she performed regularly with chamber ensembles and orchestras, alongside teaching commitments.
+During this time, she performed with various chamber ensembles and orchestras, alongside teaching commitments.

-Since moving to Somerset in 2013 Polly has completed the training for a certificate in Dalcroze Eurhythmics.
-She is a member of the Dorset Chamber orchestra and conducts a local adult choir.
+Since moving to Somerset in 2013 Polly has completed the training for the Professional Certificate in Dalcroze Eurhythmics and is currently training for the Dalcroze Licence.

 Polly's musical education was greatly influenced by a privately-run annual chamber music week in Wales.
 It was on these camping weeks, which also involved a lot of outdoor activity in the Welsh countryside, that she really developed a passion for playing chamber music, particularly the quartet repertoire.